-In addition to being regulated by MAS, Singapore’s Central Bank, TripleA is registered as a Money Service Business by FinCen, The Financial Crimes Enforcement Network, a bureau of the United States Department of the Treasury.
+In addition to being compliant with MAS, Singapore’s Central Bank, Triple-A is registered as a Money Service Business by FinCen, The Financial Crimes Enforcement Network, a bureau of the United States Department of the Treasury.

-Regulated by FINCEN, the US Department of the Treasury
+Regulated by FINCEN, the US Department of the Treasure

 Financial Crimes Enforcement Network (FinCEN) is a bureau of the United States Department of the Treasury that collects and analyses information about financial transactions to combat domestic and international money laundering, terrorist financing, and other financial crimes.